learn-co-students/dsc-learn-lessons-dc-ds-career-042219/README.md

 However, there are some lessons that require you to write code - projects and labs.
 Generally labs are a little smaller and better specified, allowing you to practice a specific skill in isolation (like practicing throwing the ball up without hitting it to improve your tennis serve).
 Generally projects come towards the end of a section and are more open ended, allowing you to bring together a range of different skills that you have learned (like playing a whole game of tennis - or at least practicing a complete serve).

 It's easy to tell from a lessons title if it is a project, a lab or a readme.
-If the title ends with " - Lab", it's a lab,.
+If the title ends with " - Lab", it's a lab.
 If the title starts with the word "Project", it's a project.
 If neither of those two things is true, it's a readme!

 **The process we're teaching you below is only required for labs and projects - not readme's**